 Here in the photo, you can see the single and double volute casing design.
-Pump with large radial force uses double casing body to reduce the force body.
+Pump with large radial force uses a double casing body to reduce the force body.

 Single and Double suction body

 Here in the photo, you can see the single and double suction casing design.
-In double suction design, fluid can enter from both sides of the impeller.
+In a double suction design, fluid can enter from both sides of the impeller.
 This is more complex than single-suction.